 Playing these odds is an underrated move.
 Going this route is particularly tantalizing if you there's a heavy underdog involved.

-For argumental purposes, let's assume the Kansas City Chiefs are 18.5-point underdogs against the New England Patriots.
-And let's also say you think the Patriots are going to win handily.
-The thinking here would be that, inevitably, they would take their foot off the gas, which would open the door for Kansas City to win the second half or fourth quarter, even if you think they're going to lose the game.
+For argument’s sake, let’s assume the Kansas City Chiefs are heavy favorites against the Carolina Panthers in 2025, with a spread of around 14.5 points.
+Now, let’s also say you think the Chiefs are going to win handily.
+The thinking here would be that, inevitably, they might take their foot off the gas, which could open the door for Carolina to win the second half or fourth quarter—even if you still expect them to lose the game overall

 Hypothetical mid-game moneylines could look something like this: